phantombuster/legacy-docs/agent_module.rst

     Intermediate directories are not created automatically on your agent's disk.

 ``headers`` (``PlainObject``)
-    HTTP headers to use when requesting for the file (optional).
+    HTTP headers to use when requesting the file (optional).
+No need to worry about cookies, they are set by default.

 ``callback`` (``Function(String err, String path)``)
     Function to call when finished (optional).
 When there is no error, ``err`` is *null* and ``path`` contains the path to the file on your agent's disk.